-Telegram messaging app is not as popular as the WhatsApp, it still is my personal favourite.
-I've been using Telegram for a little over 2 years now and still enjoy it.
+Telegram messaging app is not as popular as the WhatsApp; it still is my personal favorite.
+I've been using Telegram for a little over two years now and still enjoy it.
 Telegram has been gaining popularity due to its standout features.
-This makes the earlier blog on Telegram the most read.
+The earlier blog on Telegram the most read.
 It brings across features which most the of the others still lack, making it stand out.

-Most of us are hesitant about trying new messaging apps since most of the people you know are stuck to WhatsApp.
+Most of us are hesitant about trying a new messaging app since most of your contacts use WhatsApp.
 Lucky me, I've got some real friends and family who are willing to experiment new apps for messaging.
 It started with WhatsApp, then Telegram and when Allo came across we experimented it too.
-After trying these 3 we're stuck on to Telegram for the same reasons.
+After trying these three, we're stuck on to Telegram for the same reasons.

 Features of Telegram

 backup & restore: Telegram saves the chats to the cloud, this makes it simple to restore or even accessing on a new device.
-When you get a new phone and download the Telegram app, log in with your mobile number (use this on the other device).
-The app will send a 5 digit code to log into the new device.
-Post login, the server would sync all the chats to the new device.
-This is typically useful for myself since I keep getting into a situation of requiring to reinstall the operating system.
-This describes the life of a beta user.
-The backup/restore works for both iOS and Android, both have been well tested.
+On the new phone download the Telegram app, log in with your mobile number.
+The app will send a 5-digit code to log into the new device.
+Post login, the server would sync all the chats to the new phone.
+The restore feature is useful for myself since I keep getting into a situation of requiring to reinstall the operating system, it describes the life of a beta user.
+The backup/restore works for both iOS and Android.

 multiple devices: Unlike other messaging apps Telegram can be run simultaneously on multiple devices - smartphones and laptops.
-When a new message arrives, all the connected devices will alert you (you've been warned).
+When a new message arrives, all the connected devices will alert you (warning).
 The multi-device support comes handy to move content from one device to another.
-Simply send the message to your own self, while it will not show any new notification but the message will arrive.
-An easy way to transfer files from laptop to mobile and vice-a-versa too.
+Send the message to yourself, while it will not show any new notification but the message will arrive.
+It is also helpful to transfer files from laptop to mobile and vice-a-versa too.

 stickers: Emoticons feel like yesterday's way of expressing, stickers are the future.
 Most of the new messaging apps are boosting stickers for emotions.
-Telegram was first to introduce those to messaging.
-It allows you to download for a large catalogue of sticker galleries.
+The telegram was first to introduce those to messaging.
+It allows you to download sticker packs from the collection.
 It brings fun to the textual conversations.
-Stickers is another great feature why my group of friends like Telegram better.
+Stickers are another great feature why my group of friends like Telegram better.

-very large groups: Group messaging is the popular use of most messaging apps.
-Telegram supports the largest numbers among the rest.
+large groups: Group messaging is a most common feature of the messaging app.
+Telegram allows creating groups with a huge number of members among the rest.
 You can add and manage up to 5000 members in a single group.
 Yes, that's 5k members in Telegram vis-a-vis 256 members limit for Whatsapp.
 The largest group I'm part of, had about 500 members.
-Another feature of putting the chats on mute really comes handy for group conversations on Telegram.
+Another feature of putting the chats on mute comes handy for group conversations on Telegram.

 desktop client Telegram is a cross-platform application.
-Telegram provides access to the account on the laptop via 2 modes - native desktop client (available for Windows, Mac OSX, Linux and Chrome OS) and through a web-browser.
-This works wonders during times when you wish to share files, documents, photos etc that are stored on your laptop.
+Telegram provides access to the account on the laptop via two modes - native desktop client (available for Windows, Mac OSX, Linux and Chrome OS) and through a web-browser.
+This method to access works wonders during times when you wish to share files, documents, photos, etc. that are on your laptop.
 Not to forget Telegram supports the transfer of large files - up to 1.5GB.
-There are no limits on the file type, making it simple to share a word, excel, powerpoints, video or audio or any other files too.
+There is no limitation on file type, making it simple to share a word, excel, powerpoint, video or audio or any other files too.

 Need more reasons, check out these from the official Telegram website: